Are you considering taking this up on the side, but feeling apprehensive and wondering: is 4Life a scam?

 Here you will find facial and skin products like masks, moisturizing cream, serum, eye cream, etc.

 These include supplements for hormonal balance, vitality, fat burning, stress management, etc.

-In this line, they have essential oil blends for various purposes, like digestion, metabolism, calming effects, etc.
+In this series, they have essential oil blends for various purposes, like digestion, metabolism, calming effects, etc.

 Coconut oil as a carrier for the essential oils is available for sale as well, along with other accessories like diffuser necklace, diffuser bracelet, carrying case, roll-on bottles, and diffuser.